 Before a discharge can be granted in an individual Chapter 7 or Chapter 13 case, each debtor must complete a personal financial management course.
 This course must be completed after the filing of the petition.
 A list of the approved financial management providers is located under the link for the U.S. Trustee.

-Use only Official Form 23, Debtor's Certification of Completion of Instructional Course Concerning Financial Management, to certify that you have taken the personal financial management course.
+Use only Official Form 423, Certification About a Financial Management Course, to certify that you have taken the personal financial management course.
 Separate certification forms are required for the debtor and joint debtor.
 Failure to file the certification may result in your case being closed without an entry of discharge.
-Do not file form B23 with the petition.
+Do not file form 423 with the petition.
 This is a post-petition requirement.

 The entire filing fee must be provided with your bankruptcy petition, unless

 Fees must be paid with cash, money order, or cashier's check made payable to the U.S. Bankruptcy Court.
 For cash transactions, you must have the exact change.
 The court will not provide change.
 NO PERSONAL CHECKS OR CREDIT CARDS ARE ACCEPTED FROM PRO SE DEBTORS.

 For all new cases, only one original is required at the time of filing.
 Additional copies may be submitted if you want endorsed copies returned to you.
 If copies are to be returned by mail, submit a self-addressed stamped envelope.

 For all filings other than the required case opening documents, please refer to each division's Chamber's Copies for (Electronic Case Filing) ECF requirements.

 The Court will accept emergency filings with limited documents, commonly referred to as a "Skeletal Petition."
 The following documents are required when filing a Skeletal Petition: